TRUE AND FALSE BENEDICTINES: CAVEAT EMPTOR

 To summarize these reflections briefly:

-Authentic Orthodox Benedictinism will adhere faithfully to St Benedict's Rule and his definition of true monasticism
+• Authentic Orthodox Benedictinism will adhere faithfully to Saint Benedict’s Rule and his definition of true monasticism.

-Authentic Orthodox Benedictinism will be grounded in the historical continuity of the Benedictine tradition from the time of St Benedict himself
+• Authentic Orthodox Benedictinism will be grounded in the historical continuity of the Benedictine tradition from the time of Saint Benedict himself.

 Quotes are from The Rule of Saint Benedict in English and Latin / translated and edited by Abbot Justin McCann, OSB published by Roman Catholic Books, Fort Collins, CO.